During the coming weeks sheep farmers will be assessing the condition of their flock’s pre lambing.

 Read more: Soil Sampling

-Read more: Crop Walk
+Read more: Stretching Fodder

 It is estimated that feed accounts for 70% of variable costs for beef cattle production.
 Efficient feeding will have a positive effect on the productivity and overall profitability of beef production ...